Emotional intelligence for leaders

 Cost

-General $850 or $750 for Curtin alumni, staff and students.
+General public $890 or $790 for current Curtin University students.

 Register now

-Well-developed Emotional Intelligence (EI) is increasingly seen as a critical leadership trait.
-The ability to make sound decisions, innovate, think critically, control stress, motivate, inspire, and understand others, are all dependant on the EI of leaders.
-EI is also much more important in the today’s workplace due to uncertainty and constant change which can exacerbate anxiety and insecurity in employees, leading to distraction, stress, and disengagement.
+The ability to make sound decisions, innovate, think critically, control stress, motivate, inspire and understand others, are all dependant on the EI of leaders.
+EI is also much more important in today’s workplace due to uncertainty and constant change which can exacerbate anxiety and insecurity in employees, leading to distraction, stress and disengagement.
 High EI in leaders can ameliorate these negative impacts and set up employees for a positive and forward focused outlook.

 About the facilitators